benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/06-image-annotations.md

 Quality control and data curation are vital to ensure FAIR data workflows (Wilkinson et al. 2016).
 All corrections should be made within the original annotation files to ensure data consistency over time.
 We recommend the following approaches to ensure quality control:

 * Annotators should complete “training” videos where species IDs and MaxN are known and can be used to assess competency.
 * A different annotator should complete the MaxN and length measurement annotations to provide an independent check of the species identifications.
 * Quality assurance should be carried out by a senior video analyst or researcher and involve a random review of 10% of annotated videos and data within a project.
 If accuracy is below 95 % for all identifications and estimates of MaxN, reannotation should be undertaken.
-* Unique identifiers of annotators and dates of when imagery was annotated should be maintained to provide a data checking trail (see Table 1 and Table 2).
+* Unique identifiers of annotators and dates of when imagery was annotated should be maintained to provide a data checking trail (see Table 2 and Table 3).

-R workflows and functions are provided on the CheckEM website available at  ([https://globalarchivemanual.github.io/CheckEM/](https://globalarchivemanual.github.io/CheckEM/)) to enable validation with regional species lists and likely minimum and maximum sizes for each species.
-A web based application is also available at ([https://marine-ecology.shinyapps.io/CheckEM/](https://marine-ecology.shinyapps.io/CheckEM/)) for those who are not familiar with R.
+R workflows and functions are provided on the CheckEM website available at  ([globalarchivemanual.github.io/CheckEM/](https://globalarchivemanual.github.io/CheckEM/)) to enable validation with regional species lists and likely minimum and maximum sizes for each species.
+A web based application is also available at ([marine-ecology.shinyapps.io/CheckEM/](https://marine-ecology.shinyapps.io/CheckEM/)) for those who are not familiar with R.

 ## Data storage, discoverability and release

 We encourage open data policies and recommend archiving and sharing stereo-BRUV annotations on global biodiversity data repositories, such as OBIS (Ocean Biogeographic Information System), GBIF (Global Biodiversity Information Facility) and the recently developed GlobalArchive ([globalarchive.org](about:blank)).
 GlobalArchive is a centralised repository that allows open access and private sharing of fish image annotation data from stereo-BRUVs or similar imagery-based sampling techniques.
 GlobalArchive allows users to store data in a standardised and secure manner and makes meta-data discoverable, thus encouraging collaboration and synthesis of datasets within the community of practice.
 We recommend all quality controlled annotation data and any associated calibration, taxa and habitat data should be uploaded to GlobalArchive and we encourage that all data should be made publicly available via the public data option.
 As an example, the Australian standards for data management, discoverability and release are provided below.

-## Australian standards for data management, release, and discoverability of stereo-BRUV data
+## Australian Standards for Data Management, Release, and Discoverability of Stereo-BRUV Data

 ### Quality control and data curation

 Quality control and data curation are vital, but are potentially time consuming.
 These time considerations (and associated costs) should be considered during the survey planning stages.